Be Aware › Moose

 Welcome to Moose Country

-Moose are the largest member of the deer family found in Utah.
-They can be found in the mountains of the northern and northeastern portion of the state.
+Utah is home to between 2,500 and 3,000 moose.
+They can be found in the mountains of the northern and northeastern portion of the state, including urban areas along the Wasatch Front.
 They prefer forest habitats, especially those locations with a mixture of wooded areas and open areas near lakes or wetlands.
 Some make short migrations between summer and winter habitats.

 Cow with calf